 Brooklyn, one of New York City’s five boroughs, is our favorite — and not just because it's the home of the NYCRUNS Brooklyn Marathon & Half Marathon.
 No matter how long you're in town, or what you came here to do (ahem, run 13.1 - 26.2 miles), you won't have any trouble finding things to do, see, and eat.
 The only problem you're likely to run into will be finding time to squeeze in everything on your list.

-With neighborhoods ranging from Williamsburg--a nightlife hotbed that also has great restaurants, cool art, and a progressive music scene--to picturesque Brooklyn Heights—packed with historic brownstones and carriage houses--and fast-growing Dumbo (that's Down Under The Manhattan Bridge Overpass) with views of Manhattan that'll take your breath away, Brooklyn has a tight grip on both old and new.
-It’s not a cliché to say there is something for everyone.
+With neighborhoods ranging from Williamsburg--a nightlife hotbed that also has great restaurants, and a serious music scene--to picturesque Brooklyn Heights—packed with historic brownstones and carriage houses--and scenic Dumbo (that's Down Under The Manhattan Bridge Overpass) with views of Manhattan that'll take your breath away, Brooklyn has a tight grip on both old and new.
+It’s not a cliché to say there’s something for everyone.

 Read on for even more specific recommendations of what to do, see, and eat in Brooklyn.
-And if in doubt, turn to a Brooklynite and be sure to glean some solid information.
 Just be ready to pack a week's worth of stuff into a couple of days.

 This is New York, so public transit, particularly the subway is your friend.
 Getting a taxi (sometimes these are green instead of yellow in Brooklyn) is also a time-honored choice, and you won't typically have trouble flagging one in the street.